catima/catima/DEPLOYMENT.md

 ### Performing a graceful deployment (no migrations)

-This will deploy the latest code from `development`.
+This will deploy the latest code from `master`.
 Make sure to `git push` your changes first, or they will not apply.

 ```
 bundle exec cap production deploy